KyleRego/KyleRego.github.io/collections/_posts/2024-12-28-part-2-of-aspnetcore-setup.markdown

 }
 {% endhighlight %}

-In `Program.cs` there will be this too for setting up ASP.NET Core Identity services:
+In `Program.cs` there will be this too for adding ASP.NET Core Identity services:

 {% highlight c# %}
 builder.Services.AddIdentity<AppUser, IdentityRole>()